abukowska/metrics/README.md

 # Performance metrics -- server requests

-This project allows you to measure visits on your server and presents the results of it on a chart.
+This project allows you to measure visits on your server and presents the results of it on a chart, collects data as csv and prepares html report.

 ## Getting Started